Somfy-Developer/Somfy-TaHoma-Developer-Mode/README.md

 You are now ready to use this local API.

-Get API details by reading the specification in [`docs/openapi.yaml`](docs/openapi.yaml) or browse and try it online using swagger-ui: `https://somfy-developer.github.io/Somfy-TaHoma-Developer-Mode/`
+Get API details by reading the specification in [`docs/openapi.yaml`](docs/openapi.yaml) or browse and try it online using [`swagger-ui`](https://somfy-developer.github.io/Somfy-TaHoma-Developer-Mode).

 # Rate limits